On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Benchmarking MGT Detectors

-Since the metric-based detectors generally show poor performance close to random guess in attribution tasks, our study mainly focuses on the two supervised model-based detectors, i.e., DistilBert and RoBERTa, for this more challenging setting.
-At the update stage, we lower the learning rate to 1/4 of the original value and initialize a new classification head with one extra dimension to adapt to the newly introduced class.
+For many-shot settings, the newly introduced classes consist of the same number of examples as the previous classes.
+Many-shot adaptation needs to be fine-tuned on the dataset, and we lower the learning rate to 1/4 of that in attribution in pre-training and initialize a new classification head with one extra dimension to adapt to the newly introduced class.
 This approach is widely used by previous work~\cite{li2017learning} and ensures the detector incrementally adapts to new classes.
 We evaluate the performance of detectors using several widely-used adapting techniques, i.e., LwF~\cite{li2017learning}, iCaRL~\cite{rebuffi2017icarl}, BiC~\cite{wu2019large}, and combination.
 The training details and techniques are provided in \Cref{sec-app:hyperparameter}.